blocksds/sdk/docs/content/tutorial/intermediate/3d_graphics/index.md

     }
     ```

-4. Load the palette specifying the format and size:
+4. Load the palette specifying the format and size.
+This function will look for
+   all VRAM banks assigned as texture palette VRAM and it will try to allocate
+   the data there.
+It will ignore banks assigned to other types of data.

    ```c
    if (glColorTableEXT(0, 0, statuePalLen / 2, 0, 0, statuePal) == 0)